-CEIBS’s full-time MBA class of 2020 is comprised of 175 students.
-Forty percent of students studied Business & Management in their undergraduate careers, while 40% hailed from Science & Engineering backgrounds, 11% in Language & Arts, and 9% in other fields.
+CEIBS’s full-time MBA class of 2023 is comprised of 120 students.
+Nearly 43% of students studied Business & Management in their undergraduate careers, while 30% hailed from Science & Engineering backgrounds.
+Nearly 16% majored in Language & Arts, and 12% in other fields.

-The average GMAT of the incoming student is 685, with an average of 5.9 years of work experience.
-Forty percent of the class is made up of women, and 36.6% of the class originates outside of China.
+The average GMAT of the incoming student is 684, with the 80% range falling at 630-760.
+Fifty percent of the class is made up of women, and 38.3% of the class originates outside of China.

-CEIBS offer three rounds of admissions each year, typically in November, January, and March.
-Prospective students are encouraged to apply as early as possible, as third round slots are limited.
+CEIBS offer four rounds of admissions each year, typically in October, January, March and May.
+Prospective students are encouraged to apply as early as possible.

 A completed application consists of an online application form, a bachelor’s degree or above, two years of full-time work experience, GMAT/GRE score, university transcripts, copy of passport, English language proficiency, mandatory essays, two letters of recommendations, and an application fee.
 Application requirements and admissions criteria are identical for Chinese and international students, though international applicants must hold a valid VISA to enter China, as well as a Student Resident Permit for the duration of their time at CEIBS.

 Interviews are by invitation only and required for admission.
 After reviewing applications, the admissions office will create a short-list of applicants to interview.
-Chinese residents must travel to campus for a face-to-face interview, and applicants outside of China may be able to interview via telephone or video conferencing.
+Chinese residents must travel to campus for a face-to-face interview.
+Applicants outside of mainland China may be able to interview via telephone or video conferencing.